cbmckinstry/Pre-Clustering1/README.txt

             can easily be proven optimal via contradiction.
         Solution Existence and Size:
             We can also claim that there is always a valid solution and that each grouping will be of size 6 or less.
-Check divisible_partition_proof.txt for the formal proof.
+Check Proofs.txt for the formal proof.
 Within the proof, an algorithm for finding a solution is detailed, however, it does not provide an optimal solution.
         Backtracking:
             The algorithm provided in the proof was not optimal, so we solve this by instead forming combinations as opposed to splitting them.
 This method, however, is far more complex.